SENIOR RESEARCH SCIENTISTS

 Brandn Green, Ph.D.

-Brandn is a Research Scientist with DSG, working on the NREPP Learning Center.
-Prior to DSG, he was the Director of the Behavioral Risk Factor Surveillance Survey for the State of Montana and a Senior Service Fellow at the Center for Behavioral Health Statistics and Quality at the Substance Abuse and Mental Health Services Administration.
-His areas of specialization include community studies, social epidemiology, rural health, and sociology.
-Dr. Green has published widely on education, community health, and environmental topics in a number of academic journals.
+Before coming to DSG, Dr. Green was the director of the Behavioral Risk Factor Surveillance Survey for the state of Montana and a senior service fellow at the Center for Behavioral Health Statistics and Quality at the Substance Abuse and Mental Health Services Administration.
+He has published widely on education, community health, and environmental topics in numerous academic journals.

 Chase Montagnet is a Ph.D. student and graduate assistant at the School of Criminal Justice at Rutgers University – Newark.
 She graduated summa cum laude from the College of Charleston in 2009 with a Bachelor of Science in Psychology, and received her Master’s Degree (with honors) in Criminal Justice Policy from the London School of Economics and Political Science in 2012.
 Her research interests include life-course criminology and community reentry, with a specific focus on how social supports and social institutions aid in desistance.
 She is also interested in the negative role societal stigmas may play in the desistance process.
 For DSG, Ms. Montagnet works as a Research Analyst for NIJ’s CrimeSolutions.gov and OJJDP’s Model Programs Guide evidence-based repositories.
 She synthesizes information from evaluations and meta-analyses to produce program profiles for publication, and led interviews and focus groups related to the implementation of juvenile justice interventions.